Updated: Aug 26

 · Keep paper copies only of important documents (eg wills, medical summaries)

 · Add a "contents" page as the first page of every file.

 · Use dividers to separate between subjects in the file.

 · You may prefer using a Concertina/Expandable file for Current Accounts, while Lever Arch-type files are more suitable for all the others.

-· If you cannot do it alone, get help from a professional document sorting service, at least to do the initial order.
+· If you cannot do it alone, get help from a professional personal information management expert, at least to do the initial order.